 Lead Capture Optimized: 201% increase in captured leads with clearer value proposition

-I just arrived at the Pre-Optimization Summit workshop in Denver and caught the end of Dr. Flint McGlaughlin’s Value Proposition Session.
+I caught the end of Dr. Flint McGlaughlin’s Value Proposition Session at the Optimization Summit.

 In this Landing Page Optimization Workshop, Dr. McGlaughlin, Managing Director, MECLABS, taught the live audience here at the Denver Marriott Tech Center about a simple case study drawn from the MarketingExperiments research library.